 .
 The unit culminates with students completing a series of journal entries in the voice of a minority student struggling with the realities of educational segregation.

-(Recommended for English Language Arts and Social Studies, grades 5-8)
+(Developed for English-Language Arts, grade 6; recommended for English-Language Arts and Social Studies, grades 5-8)